nick-prater/newstead-pre-school/content/prospectus.md

 # Working together for your children #

 We maintain the ratio of adults to children in the setting that is set by the Safeguarding and Welfare Requirements.
-We also have volunteer parent helpers, where possible, to complement these ratios.
+We also have volunteer parent helpers to complement these ratios.
 This helps us to:

 * give time and attention to each child
 * talk with the children about their interests and activities